 Baseline- a representative or benchmark time series of conditions that describes the species interaction.
 A baseline incorporates the historical range of variability in the relative timing of the interaction.

-Synchrony baseline- a hypothesis that the pre-climate change baseline is that the most energetically demanding phase of the consumer is at the same time of peak resource availability, and thus fitness was at its maximum (i.e. a match).
+Synchrony baseline- a hypothesis that before climate change the most energetically demanding phase of the consumer is at the same time of peak resource availability, and thus consumer fitness was at its maximum (i.e. a match).

+Asynchrony baseline – a hypothesis that before climate change the energetically demanding phase of consumer is not timed to the peak resource availability, and thus consumer fitness was not at its maximum.
+This could occur for various reasons (e.g. cue for climate co-evolutionary arms race, other transient dynamics

-Asynchrony baseline- a hypothesis put forward by Singer and Parmesan (2010) that postulates that, in some contexts, the pre-climate change baseline is one where there is no match (i.e., the most energetically demanding phase of the need not be at the time of peak resource availability).
+Adaptive asynchrony baseline- a hypothesis put forward by Singer and Parmesan (2010) that postulates that, in some systems the life-history trade-offs will promote asynchrony for many or most individuals in a population.

 Stationarity- any stochastic process with a constant underlying probability distribution